Project Information#

 1. Fork the project.

-2. Create your feature branch (git checkout -b feature/AmazingFeature).
+2. Create a feature branch (git checkout -b feature/my-change).

 License#